maliaga/maliaga/README.md

 :star_struck: I'm passionate about technologies that can help people have a better time.

-:telescope: I’m currently working at Walmart Chile as a Golang Developer.
+:telescope: I’m currently working at Kount an Equifax Company as a Golang Developer.

 :speech_balloon: Feel free to contact me. :mailbox: mario@aliaga.dev